edward-murrell/tdd7/docs/README.md

 namespaces.

 If a function is called without a namespace prefix, and that function is not found within the current namespace, PHP will look for that function in the default namespace.
-We can use this in unit testing to provide override core functions and provide predicatable responses.
+We can use this in unit testing to provide override core functions and provide predictable responses.

 References:
 * http://php.net/manual/en/language.namespaces.php